 ATCEMS medivacs patient after 20-foot fall from cliff

-AUSTIN, Texas - A helicopter was called in to rescue a rock climber who had fallen from a cliff at Milton Reimers Ranch Park on Saturday afternoon.
+AUSTIN, Texas - A helicopter was called in to rescue a rock climber who had fallen from a cliff in Dripping Springs on Saturday afternoon.

 Medics were dispatched to the scene after receiving reports that the patient had fallen from a 20-foot cliff.